zhalok/mycodes/README.md

-I usually upload all the codes i do for problem solving and competitive programming
+I usually keep my codes i do for problem solving and competitive programming